Rating ‘the deal’

-How does the government’s Brexit plan compare to Prospect’s checklist for a good deal?
-We looked at the current plans and graded them GREEN, AMBER or RED.
+We compared the government’s current Brexit plans with Prospect’s Brexit checklist and graded them GREEN, AMBER or RED.

 1. Commit to reciprocal free movement of workers and their families between the UK and the EU27 in order to allow the exchange of talent, skills and ideas.

 The government have made it clear that free movement will end and they will bring in a new Immigration Bill.